eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 $
 ```

-- Verify the syntax of the /etc/named.conf file and check the configuration of the zones
+- Verify the syntax of the `/etc/named.conf` file and check the configuration of the zones
 ```
 $ named-checkconf
 $ named-checkzone 100.168.192.in-addr.arpa 100.168.192.in-addr.arpa.zone
 $ named-checkzone eanylin.com eanylin.com.zone
 ```

-- Add firewalld rules for DNS and start/enable `named` service
+- Add firewall rules for DNS and start and enable `named` service
 ```
 $ firewall-cmd --permanent --add-service=dns
 $ firewall-cmd --reload